Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: Introduction

-In this work, we extend ideas from PINNs \cite{Raissi2019PINN} and neural ODEs \cite{NODE} to develop a robust computational framework that combines a constrained neural network, akin to a PINN, with an iterative numerical scheme similar to a neural ODE.
-Most existing works on PINNs and neural ODEs assume that the observed data are either contaminated with weak Gaussian noise or no noise at all.
-Several approaches assume Gaussian noise in the context of sparse and irregular data \cite{Chen2021SRPINN, Goyal2023NODE} or uncertainty quantification \cite{Yang2021BPINN} while others consider non-Gaussian noise \cite{Pilar2024nonGaussian}.
-We consider the case of uniformly observed data corrupted with significant Gaussian noise.
-This framework effectively combines deep learning and classic numerical methods to address dynamics discovery and parameter estimation problems given corrupt system observations.
-In both problems of interest, the missing information inhibits the naive implementation of a numerical method or neural network independently for the problem.
-Thus, we propose combining these two approaches, allowing for convergence to a solution from the numerical method while also incorporating the flexibility of a data-driven approach.
-We provide two main contributions to address missing physics problems in the setting of dynamical systems with noisy data: \begin{itemize} \item We combine neural networks and traditional numerical schemes to solve differential equations in a novel architecture for learning completely unknown system dynamics.
-In particular, we use a neural network to approximate the unknown dynamics and train the neural network with a numerical approximation of the states and observed data from the system. \item We use a similar architecture and loss function to address the parameter estimation inverse problem and learn the unknown physical parameters of a system.
-We generate a neural network approximation of the states at discretized time steps and train the neural network in two phases.
+\paragraph{Paper Contributions and Organization} In this work, we propose a general approach for incorporating domain knowledge into neural network training for solving missing physics problems given noisy system observations.
+In particular, we develop a robust computational framework that considers the case of uniformly observed time series data corrupted with significant Gaussian noise.
+Depending on the problem at hand, we encode underlying physics information relating to the system in different ways and at different points of the training process to effectively learn the unknown dynamics or physical parameter values and make accurate model predictions of the dynamical system states.
+Our main contributions are as follows: \begin{itemize} \item For dynamics discovery, we combine deep neural networks and traditional numerical methods for solving differential equations in a novel approach for learning completely unknown system dynamics.
+In particular, we use a neural network to approximate the unknown dynamics and train the neural network with a numerical approximation of the states and observed trajectories from the system. \item To address the parameter estimation inverse problem, we encode the underlying physics by generating a neural network approximation of the states at discretized time steps and training the neural network in two phases.
 We use a numerical scheme with randomly initialized physical parameter values to pre-train the neural network.
 We then fine-tune the neural network to learn the unknown physical parameters using observed data from the system.
-Computational analysis highlights the importance of pre-training in enhancing the neural network's approximation by properly initializing its parameters. \end{itemize}
+Computational analysis highlights the importance of pre-training in improving the model predictions by properly initializing its parameters. \end{itemize}